 Field trip permission slips must be returned to the teacher organizing the trip no later than the day before the scheduled trip or the date indicated on the permission slip.
-There will be no telephone permission granted, however, a signed fax of the permission slip may be sent to the school.
+There will be no telephone permission granted, however, a signed fax or email including a signed permission slip may be sent to the school.
 Even if the parent is a driver, a permission slip for the student must be turned in.
-If a sibling (or guest, with special permission) should ever accompany a class on a field trip, a permission slip must also be turned in for the sibling or guest.